 4-4 point 3-3 invasion, jumping away

 This choice of is a relatively modern move, which became quite popular from the late 1980s onward.
 The aim of the move is to keep sente.
 In professional play, a has been the common response.
-Since the advent of strong bots, has been the default move in the invasion patterns, and b is the default response.
+Since the advent of strong bots, has been the usual move in the invasion patterns, and b is the most common response.

 After the -- exchange, Black can play away, if the board is mostly empty, to be the first to play in an either empty or 1 stone corner.

 The price for playing away is that White can play a.
 Black remains with a wall without extension.
 AI bots have evaluated this as playable for Black.

 If Black continues here, he should do so at a, b or c.
 The simplest move is a, but c is most common in professional play.